viligante8/dotfiles/amazonq/rules/default-rules.md

 My work files are in ~/dev/emsi/
 My personal repos are in ~/dev/personal/

+## Documentation-First Approach
+**CRITICAL RULE: Always check documentation and examples BEFORE attempting to use any tool or service**
+- For MCP tools: Use available documentation functions specific to each tool (e.g., `get_diagram_examples` for diagrams, help functions, etc.)
+- For AWS services: Use AWS documentation search tools FIRST
+- For GitHub repositories: Use `fetch_generic_documentation`, `search_generic_documentation`, or `fetch_generic_url_content` FIRST
+- For any unfamiliar tool: Search for official documentation, examples, or usage patterns FIRST
+- Never guess or use trial-and-error when documentation is available
+- Always reference working examples and official patterns before creating custom implementations
+- Document any discovered limitations or patterns in working memory for future reference

+## Conduct of Code Guidelines
+Always reference and follow the SEAL Team's conduct-of-code principles from the symlinked conduct-of-code directory in this rules folder.
+Before making any code changes or recommendations, read the relevant guidelines from these files to ensure all work aligns with the team's current standards.
+The conduct-of-code directory contains all current best practices and will automatically include any new guidelines added to the source.

 You have access to four MCP servers:

 1. metamcp: orchestrator/proxy that exposes all tools in a clear namespace.
 Use it to see available memory servers.